mat-ruszczycky/practice-react-todo/README.md

 Identify the essential components of the product and analyze their interconnections.

 ## UI Mock-up aka Wire-frame
-Similar to using "napkin math" for quantitative factors, "napkin sketch" can be used to roughly sketch or wireframe an application’s UI, helping to better visualize and provide a qualitative overview of the system.
+Similar to using "napkin math" for quantitative factors, a "napkin sketch" can be used to roughly sketch or wireframe an application’s UI, helping to better visualize and provide a qualitative overview of the system.

 ![FPO](./docs/images/fpo.png)